The meaning of counselling and psychotherapy

 If you are new to therapy

-* Therapy or counselling is essentially a dialogue between participants where the main emphasis is on what you express, in words and non-verbally.
-It primarily involves you talking and expressing yourself as freely as possible and the therapist being fully present, listening actively, responding genuinely, and holding clear boundaries.
-The atmosphere encourages a conversation to occur and flow spontaneously without having to justify every utterance.
+* Therapy or counselling is essentially a form of dialogue between two or more participants.
+It primarily involves you expressing yourself as freely as possible - verbally and non-verbally - and the therapist being fully present, listening actively, responding genuinely, and holding clear boundaries.
+The atmosphere encourages a conversation to occur and flow spontaneously without having to rationalise every utterance.
 Yet, these conversations remain sensible and meaningful in a way that is always relevant to your situation.

 * Ordinary conversations occur as part of day-to-day social engagements.
 Therapy occupies a different kind of space in which 'inner experiencing' can be explored in the context of all of our 'outer' and 'inner ' relationships.
 In therapy, talking is placed in service of a deeper exploration, rather than merely producing - or reproducing - verbal accounts and explanations.
-Therapeutic conversations evoke, and even provoke, rather than inform or instruct.
+Therapeutic conversation evokes, and even provokes change, without the therapist assuming the role of an expert who advises or instructs.

 * Therapy takes place in recognition that there are no ultimate truths for us to possess, and that our day to day experiences hold sufficient learning to guide us through our life.